-How to transform UK healthcare environments to support doctors and medical students to care for patients
+How to transitions UK healthcars environments to support doctors and medical students to care for patients.
+Polissor Manar Was and Dana Cetta Cox.

 NMC's new Standards of Proficiency for Midwives

 • On 18 November 2019, the Nursing and Midwifery Council published its new standards of proficiency for midwives.
 The Standards are intended to ensure the role of the midwife evolves to meet changing individual needs and the changing needs of the system.
 They place particular emphasis on perinatal mental health and also recognise the role of midwives in improving public health.